Canola Oil Processing

 Q. Where does canola go when it leaves the farm?

-A. Approximately 45 percent of canola production is trucked to the nearest processor where it is crushed for oil.
-Plants are located across Manitoba, Saskatchewan and Alberta.
+A. Approximately 45 percent of canola production is transported to the nearest processor where it is crushed for oil.
+Plants are located close to where canola is grown.
 Seed delivered to a processing plant is graded according to a strict grading standard established and maintained by the Canadian Grain Commission.
 Payment to the farmer is based on grade; Canada No. 1 Canola to a sample grade.
 Graded seed is then cleaned to remove plant stalks, grain seeds and other materials that may be picked up during harvesting.
 Processing canola involves heating and crushing the seeds to release the oil.
 Once the oil is extracted, it is mixed and processed according to end product requirements.
 Different treatments are used to process salad oils, margarines and shortenings.
 The leftover meal is processed into pellets or mash.
-The United States is our largest importer of canola oil and meal.
-Approximately 50 percent of Canada's canola seed is directly exported to Japan, China and Mexico for processing by local crushers.
-In addition to being exported to the US, canola meal is exported to Vietnam, Thailand and Mexico.
+The United States is the largest importer of canola oil and meal from Canada.
+Canola meal is also exported to Vietnam, Thailand and Mexico.

 Q. How is canola oil extracted?

 A. The first stage in processing canola is to roll or flake the seed.
 This ruptures cells and makes the oil easier to extract.
-Next the flaked or rolled seeds are cooked and subjected to a mild pressing process which removes some of the oil and compresses the seeds into large chunks called "cake fragments".
+Next the flaked or rolled seeds are pressed which removes some of the oil and compresses the seeds into large chunks called the "press-cake".
 The oil collected through this mechanical stage is marketed as expeller or first press oil.
 The price of expeller-pressed oil is higher because of the lower amount of oil that is obtained from the seed processed by mechanical pressing only.

 Q. What is cold pressed oil?